vyklimavicius/ShellProject/README.md

 - Steps :

-1. Search for all files containing an specific word.
+1. Search for all files containing an specific word and redirect them to a new file.

-2. Create a folder and copy those files in a new folder.
+2. Create a folder and copy the new file.

 3. At the end of each copied file, add the line number of the specific word.

-4.